letusneil/movery/README.md

 Once these data are obtained, replace the API keys inside res/strings.xml.

 ### Things to note
-* The project priority is to achieve the basic requirements and and create a "production-ready" solution
+* The project priority is to achieve the basic requirements and create a "production-ready" solution
 * No particular architectural pattern is used to avoid over engineering as the requirement only has 2 screens for a handset and 1 for a tablet

 ### Technical approach
-To support multi-pane layout Fragments are used.
-On a tablet, multiple Fragments were placed in one Activity while on a handset, separate Activities are used to host each Fragment.
+To support multi-pane layout Fragments were used.
+On a tablet, multiple Fragments were placed in one Activity while on a handset, separate Activities were used to host each Fragment.

 ### Libraries used
 Third party libraries were used as to not reinvent the wheel in solving common problems such as performing network calls and offline handling.